exercism/javascript-lib-static-analysis/README.md

 ### Queries

-Queries utilise the `AstTraverser` to find and/or collect certain node.
-You can find them [here](https://github.com/SleeplessByte/exercism-static-analysis/tree/main/src/queries), and the are imported like this:
+Queries utilise the `AstTraverser` to find and/or collect certain node(s).
+You can find them [here](https://github.com/exercism/javascript-lib-static-analysis/tree/main/src/queries), and the are imported like this:

 ```typescript
 import { findFirst } from '@exercism/statis-analysis'